Vilém Stráský: Biography

 In January 2025, he won the Czech Indoor Combined Events Championships men's heptathlon title.
 He was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, where he placed sixth overall with a personal best score of 6162 points.
 He was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where he placed fifth overall.

 He finished runner-up in the decathlon at the International Meeting of Arona, part of the World Athletics Combined Events Tour, in June 2025 in Spain, scoring 7972 points in total.
 He set a personal best in the decathlon of 8136 points finishing second at the Wiesław Czapiewski Memorial in Poland in July.
 He placed eleventh with 8110 points at the 2025 World Athletics Championships in Tokyo, Japan.
 He placed eighth overall in the season-long World Athletics Combined Events Tour for 2025.

+In March 2026, he placed fourth overall in the heptathlon at the 2026 World Athletics Indoor Championships in Toruń, Poland.
+In August, he competed at the 2026 European Athletics Championships in Birmingham, England, placing thirteenth overall in decathlon.